AntilMich/hello-world/README.md

 # hello-world
 My first test project
-i dont know what to do. but i writ for something. and i,m somsory for my bad englesh, becouse i dont know it wery well
+i dont know what to do. but i write for something. and i,m so sory for my bad englesh, becouse i dont know it wery well